adityathakurxd/adityathakurxd/README.md

 <b>Mentor</b> at Hack the Mountains 2.0, Resonate (SRMIST, KTR)
 <hr>
 <br>
 He believes in adding value and giving back to the community and has a <b>YouTube Channel</b> with over 4K subscribers and 6 Lakh+ views.
-And a <b>Discord Community</b> with around 300 developers.
+And, a <b>Discord Community</b> with around 300 developers.
 </p>
 <hr>
 <p align="center">